Hriday-P/TMOBILE/README.md

-# T-Mobile Customer Satisfaction Web App
+# T-Mobile Happiness Index Web App

-A real-time customer satisfaction ratings web application for T-Mobile with interactive state-by-state breakdowns.
+A real-time customer satisfaction ratings web application for T-Mobile with interactive state-by-state breakdowns to identify issues and customer satisfaction.

 ## Features